wcamarao/session.socket.io/README.md

 It defaults to 'connect.sid' (which is the default for both connect and express).

+## Cookie lookup

+When looking up for the cookie in a socket.handshake, SessionSockets will take precedence on the following order: secureCookies, signedCookies, cookies.

 ## Troubleshooting

 The cookieParser doesn't need to be the same reference, you can create another instance somewhere else, but it _should_ take the same 'secret', otherwise the cookie id won't be decoded, therefore the session data won't be retrieved.

 The sessionStore _must_ be the same instance.
 It's quite obvious why.

 You can always debug the cookies and session data from any socket.handshake.
-The socket is the same as provided by socket.io and contains all of that information.
+The socket is the same _as provided by socket.io_ and contains all of that information.

 ## License